-Budgeted cost: £11074
+Budgeted cost: £10,888

-Activity Evidence that supports this approach Challenge number(s) addressed Employ a TA every afternoon for year 5/6 class to enable interventions to be done with target year group (5) £5444 10 hours TA time per week.
+Activity Evidence that supports this approach Challenge number(s) addressed Employ a TA every afternoon for year 6 class to enable interventions to be done with target pupil. £5444 10 hours TA time per week.
+Employ a TA every afternoon for year 4/5 class to enable interventions to be done with target year group (yr5). £5444 10 hours TA time per week.
 EEF(+3) As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
 We have analysed the needs of our year 5/6 cohort and have identified that a full time TA, would allow the teacher to increase the amount of attention each child will receive and implement some specific interventions to close gaps from the morning work.
 2,4

-CPD for staff in their curriculum areas, which is then disseminated to staff; CPD for all staff on areas pertinent to SDP eg. reading, writing and science; Read Write inc 2 day training for 5 members of staff from nursery to year 3.
-EEF guide to pupil premium - tiered approach - teaching is the top priority, including CPD.
+CPD for staff in their curriculum areas, which is then disseminated to staff; CPD for all staff on areas pertinent to SDP eg. reading, writing and science; EEF guide to pupil premium - tiered approach - teaching is the top priority, including CPD.
 We have looked at the capacity of staff within the school and recognise that we need to support staff to be able to support less experienced members of staff so have identified a UPS member of staff who will take on and develop this role with the middle management structure.
-2, 3 Staff retention - promote an existing TA to nursery lead.
-The staff member is a qualified EY teacher.
-She has taken on additional CPD linked to phonics and oracy EEF +5: research shows that some disadvantaged pupils may not develop phonological awareness at the same rate as other pupils, having been exposed to fewer words spoken and books read in the home.
-2,5 (RWI and Nessy) Additional cost: £5630 Evidence shows that phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+2, 3 All ks1 and EYFS trained in phonics (RWI) Additional TAs and staff from nursery to be utilised in teaching daily phonics groups so that group size can be kept small, and differentiation high.
+EEF +5: research shows that some disadvantaged pupils may not develop phonological awareness at the same rate as other pupils, having been exposed to fewer words spoken and books read in the home.
+Evidence shows that phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+2,5